cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - All specific options are now within the dialogs of the according methods.
   So we could get rid of the menu item "Further Options".

-- For the simple (single) column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis now is better integrated together with the previous known-plaintext analysis for Hill. xxxx-Ko

 - A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.

 - Another visualization for the AES algorithm was added: flow_visualization showing how the bits are changed round-by-round.

+- For the simple column transposition now a known-plaintext analysis is added to calculate the transposition key.
+  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher.

-- Further Vigenère Analysis according to Schroedel for very short cryptograms. xxxxxxxx
+- Further Vigenère analysis (according to Schroedel, for very short cryptograms). xxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx